jataellen/Allard_A_Capstone/Models/README.md

 ## The Model Development

 See `GPT2`, `longformer_qa`, `longformer_encoder_decoder`, `longT5` for the model developing files of GPT-2, Longformer for Question Answering, LED and LongT5.

+See directory `preds_llms` for the LLM predictions for the chosen 532 cases.